kyleconciso/batch-midi-json/readme.md

 **Batch convert MIDI files to JSON files**

-This script effortlessly transforms your MIDI files into JSON format using ToneJS.
+This script transforms your MIDI files into JSON format using ToneJS.

 ### Getting Started
 1. **Clone the repository:**